cloudera/hue/docs/docs-site/content/developer/components/parsers/_index.md

 draft: false
 ---

-Parsers generated are JavaScript modules.
-This makes it easy to import a parser into your own apps (e.g. Webapp, Node.Js...).
-Importing a parser can be simply done via a npm package.

-Here is an example on how to use the Hive parser:

-    npm install --save gethue

-Will install the latest from https://www.npmjs.com/package/gethue.
-Currently webpack needs to be used.
-An example of `webpack.config.js` can be found in the demo app [README](https://github.com/cloudera/hue/blob/master/tools/examples/api/hue_dep/README.md#gethue).
+## Import

-Then import the parser you need with something like below and run it on an SQL statement:
+Import the parser you need with something like below and run it on an SQL statement:

     import sqlAutocompleteParser from 'gethue/parse/sql/hive/hiveAutocompleteParser';